 Combine a lateral lunge with a curtsy lunge for a dynamic warm-up, guaranteed to prepare your hips and legs for efficient running mechanics.

 Step out with your right leg to find a lateral lunge, sticking hips back and keeping feet parallel and facing directly front.

-From bottom of the lateral lunge, push through heel of right leg to return back to neutral.
+From the bottom of the lateral lunge, push through the heel of the right leg to return back to neutral.

 Instead of coming to two feet, cross the same leg that was extended back behind your left leg to create a “curtsy” lunge position.